-Fire Alarm System Installation in Christchurch
+Fire Alarm System Installation — Christchurch & Canterbury

 Fire Alarm System Installation Christchurch - WeDo Electrical

-Why Fire Alarm Systems Required
+Why Fire Alarm Systems Are Required

 Building code requires fire alarm systems in most commercial buildings.
 Protects building occupants providing early fire warning.
 Allows time for safe evacuation before conditions become dangerous.
 Alerts fire service quickly limiting property damage.
-Legal requirement for building consent and occupation.
-Insurance may require proper fire alarm system.
-Most importantly saves lives.

 Office buildings over certain size.
 Retail premises depending on occupancy.
 Restaurants and hospitality venues.
 Healthcare facilities absolutely require systems.
 Educational buildings including schools and childcare.
 Multi-unit residential buildings like apartments.
 Industrial buildings and warehouses.
 Any building with significant public access.
 Building code specifies requirements based on building type, size, and occupancy.
 We advise on requirements for your specific building.